diegobit/DRIPS/docs/RFC-CCS.md

 ### State: Interpretate

-The vehicle can now use the data acquired in the `Blink` state to determine the position of the peer and combine the information obtained through the vision subsystem.
+The vehicle can now use the data acquired in the `Blink` state to determine the position of the peer and combine the information obtained through the visual subsystem.

 While in this state, the vehicle may receive messages from the network: